 What exactly is landlord insurance for expats?

-The best way to think about uk landlord insurance for expats is to think of it as custom-made peace of mind.
+The best way to think about UK landlord insurance for expats is to think of it as custom-made, peace of mind for Expats.

 - This type of insurance goes above and beyond your expectations, by helping you keep control of your property and maximize your security and comfort, both personal and financial.